ioccc-src/winner/1996/westley/README.md

 anything and it will not segfault either (this was caused by the body of the for() loop which is now empty (it doesn't appear to be needed at all).
 Note that this does make some of the author's explanations / portability notes no longer valid but we have kept them there for the interested.
-The original is in [westley.alt.c](westley.alt.c).
 Thank you Cody for your assistance!

 ## To run: